unrealwork/atsd-use-cases/USVisa/README.md

 Visa Travel to the United States
 ================================

 In 2015, the United States was the [second most](https://en.wikipedia.org/wiki/World_Tourism_rankings) visited country in the world.
-Where do all of these tourists from and what are their reasons for travelling to the United States?
+Where do all of these travellers come from and what are their reasons for coming to the United States?

 In this article we will analyze a dataset from [travel.state.gov](travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015.
 This research article illustrates how publicly available data from travel.state.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/)